fraud-intelligence-limited/fil-documentation/static_site/README_builds.md

 Please use the [GitHub issues](https://github.com/fraud-intelligence-limited/documentation/issues) to discuss documentation contents.

-If you are experiencing any issues with FIB, please submit them at [RAG Fraud Blockchain Freshdesk](https://ragfraudblockchain.freshdesk.com/a/dashboard/default).
+If you are experiencing any issues with FIB, please submit them at [Fraud Intelligence Blockchain Freshdesk](https://ragfraudblockchain.freshdesk.com/a/dashboard/default).
 Upon review, someone will get back to you to resolve the issue.

 Additionally, you may contact FIL via email at support@fraudintelligencelimited.com